nathanHS/CppPrimer/README.md

 This is my C Plus Plus learning path, I will record the whole exercise in the repository.

-## It's illegal to let a pointer point to a reference / But legal to let declare a reference pointer
+## It's illegal to let a pointer point to a reference / But legal to declare a reference pointer.

 <pre><code>
 // wrong example: pointer to reference